 Killing Eve‘s Villanelle (Jodie Comer) appears to be a typical twenty-something.
-As we see in the season opener, which premieres on BBC America this Sunday (April 8) at 8/7c, she likes to shop and go to parties.
+She likes to shop and go to parties.
 Only, as it soon emerges, she’s anything but normal…

 Underneath that innocent exterior, there’s a cold brutality, and she funds her buying habit with an unscrupulous job: Villanelle is a killer for hire.